 - Daniel J. Ostlie, MD, Surgeon in Chief and Chair of Surgery

-- Jared T. Muenzer, MD, MBA, Physician in Chief, Phoenix Children’s Hospital, Chief Operating Officer, Phoenix Children’s Medical Group
+- Jared T. Muenzer, MD, MBA, Physician-in-Chief, Phoenix Children’s and Chief Operating Officer, Phoenix Children’s Medical Group

 - Stewart Goldman, MD, Senior Vice President of Research and Chair of the Department of Child Health